ftlabs/suggestr/README.md

 -   the field called 'variables' should probably have a different name, e.g. workings, or something, otherwise it looks like it should be a bunch of settings
 -   Add exclude lists
 -   Show excludes to the result output
+-   [bug] topic that appear in the search criteria should also be removed from the multi search results
+    -   remove at end of multi process, or when creating the single topic promises

 ## Setup